spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/04-site-user-data.md

   This generates an ISO file called site-user data.iso in the current directory.
   <br />

-4. Copy the ISO to a bootable device, such as a USB stick.
+4. Copy the ISO to a bootable device such as a USB drive.

    <br />